444Ro666/MapleEzorsia-v2/README.md

 ## Credits
 i'd like to thank the members of the [maple dev community](https://discord.gg/DU8j6xrW) who took the time to help me when they did.
 I'd also like to thank the creator of the [original ezorsia](https://github.com/izarooni/MapleEzorsia) for creating the base i used to work off of and learn from.
-I'd also like to thank the people who provided the releases and resources in the [setup and development](https://github.com/444Ro666/MapleEzorsia-v2/wiki/v83%E2%80%90Client%E2%80%90Setup%E2%80%90and%E2%80%90Development%E2%80%90Guide) page; i would not have been able to do this work without the work that which was done before me.
+A special mention to the creators of [MapleClientEditTemplate](https://github.com/MapleStory-Archive/MapleClientEditTemplate) whose re-written utility functions and type definitions helped transition this project towards more advanced client modifications.
+Finally, I'd like to thank the people who provided the releases and resources in the [setup and development](https://github.com/444Ro666/MapleEzorsia-v2/wiki/v83%E2%80%90Client%E2%80%90Setup%E2%80%90and%E2%80%90Development%E2%80%90Guide) page; i would not have been able to do this work without the work that which was done before me.

 ## License